mattmccray/flipbook.js/readme.md

 You can see an example of it here:

+The FlipBook viewer is not for everybody, it's meant for showing multiple page/screen comics WITHOUT reloading the page.
+Here are/were my goals for version 1:

+- It should "Just Work"
+- It needs to not only support iOS/mobile -- but *rock* on it
+- Themeable (currently has: light, light-shiny, gray, dark, and minimal)
+- Fairly configurable, but won't include the kitchen sink
+- Easy to use and easy to embed in your site
+- Regarding dependencies and styles, "Batteries included"
+- Small-ish

+**Intentionally** missing non-features:

+-   Page/screen transitions -- As a comic writer/artist you need to think hard
+    about how pages are 'flipped.'
+It effects the story telling.

+    Also, the moment any animation is introduced it crosses the line into that horrible abomination "motion comics."
+Motion comics aren't comics, they are *really shitty* animation.
+We don't want that.

+    That said, I may add support for cross-dissolves and flashes for per screen usage -- never a global option -- if it seems like such a device would be used for good, not evil.

 ## Usage

 You'll need to include it on your page, of course: